yuvraj-05828/lab-react-think-with-react-boilerplate/README.md

 Isn't the above one so easy.
 So instead of too many React.createElement you can use JSX which is super cool to use.

 ## Part III - CREATE REACT APP
-create-react-app is a project aimed at getting you up to speed with React in no time.
+This is a project aimed at getting you up to speed with React in no time.
 It provides a ready-made React application starter, so you can dive into building your app without having to deal with Webpack and Babel configurations.

 It provides out of the box: